weber1158/weber1158/README.md

 <h2 align="left"> Bio </h2>

 Hi 👋!
-My name is `@weber1158` and I am a Ph.D. candidate in the ice core paleoclimatology group at the Byrd Polar and Climate Research Center and the School of Earth Sciences at The Ohio State University.
+My name is `@weber1158` and I am a Ph.D. candidate working in the ice core paleoclimatology group at the Byrd Polar and Climate Research Center and the School of Earth Sciences at The Ohio State University.

 ###